avinska/case_credit-card-risk-model/README.md

 # Credit-Card Risk Model
 Probability to default model build to fulfill business expectation of optimum default rate on their credit card portfolio.
-The project structured to have apple-to-apple comparison from the machine learning methods and we would see which model will be choosed as the final model by considerate the pros and cons of each presented model
+The project structured to have apple-to-apple comparison from the machine learning methods and we would see which model will be choosed as the final model by consider the pros and cons of each presented model

 ## Background
 - Expected 2.5% of default rate for incoming credit card application